open-telemetry/opentelemetry.io/content/en/docs/instrumentation/erlang/testing.md

 weight: 40
 ---

-When relying on OpenTelemetry for alerts, pages, or SLIs/SLOs, it can be important to test that certain spans are created and attributes correctly set.
+When relying on OpenTelemetry for your Observability needs, it can be important to test that certain spans are created and attributes correctly set.
+For example, can you be sure that you attaching the right metadata to data that ultimately powers an SLO?
+This document covers an approach to that kind of validation.

 ## Setup
 Only the `opentelemetry` and `opentelemetry_api` libraries are required for testing in Elixir/Erlang: